-It is not the intent of the School District to violate individual liberties; however, the obligation of the school is to provide a safe environment conducive to the learning of all students. ^{Adopted 8/2016, reviewed 6/23}
+It is not the intent of the School District to violate individual liberties; however, the obligation of the school is to provide a safe environment conducive to learning for all students.
+Adopted 8/2016, reviewed 6/22

 Crisis Services

 Crisis Services are available 24 hours per day, every day throughout the year.
 The following information is provided should a student need assistance in dealing with a crisis.